96boards/website/_product/mezzanine/arrow-nextbio/README.md

     tab_align_right: true
 product_specification: "mezzanine"
 product_short_desc: "The NB-2023-S2 shield board with assembled NB-2023-S2-VAIX (SPI) fingerprint module is a fingerprint development shield for the DragonBoard 410c development board by Arrow Electronics."
-product_long_desc: |-
-  Introducing the Shiratech LTE and Sensor Mezzanine, the easiest and fastest way to add LTE connectivity and full context awareness to your product
 product_images:
 - nextbio-back-sd.jpg
 - nextbio-front-sd.jpg